 Do you ever question your worth?
 Low self-esteem is based on what you believe about yourself.
-You may have received negative messages from your parents, your friends, or spouse — which may have caused you to feel worthless.
+You may have received negative messages from your parents, your friends, or your spouse — which may have caused you to feel worthless.
 No matter the cause for your low self-esteem, God does not make junk.
 He places great value on you.
-In fact, He sent His Son to die for your sins because of His desire to know you and make you part of His family!
+In fact, He sent his Son to die for your sins because of his desire to know you and make you part of his family!

 In his book The Search for Significance, Robert McGee writes that there are false beliefs behind low self-worth: